doctorpangloss/iron-layout-4-repro/README.md

-To reproduce the error, click the "Take me to the redirect route and throw an error" link.
+To reproduce the error, visit the root route.
+Observe that time does not render anything.
+Visit /route directly and observe time now renders.